YordanGeorgiev/qto/doc/md/installations_doc.md

     /home/ubuntu/opt/csitea/qto/qto.0.7.8.tst.ysg
     /home/ubuntu/opt/csitea/qto/qto.0.7.8.prd.ysg

 ### 3.15.
-Provision the prd database
+Provision prd DB
-The creation of this one should succeed at once, as it is perform exactly in the same way as the creation of the testing ( tst ) instance.
+The creation of prd instance should succeed at once, as it is performed exactly in the same way as the creation of the testing (tst) instance.
 You "fork" the production instance by issuing the following command:

     ./src/bash/qto/qto.sh -a check-perl-syntax -a scramble-confs -a provision-db-admin -a run-qto-db-ddl -a load-db-data-from-s3

-## 4. PROVISION HTTPS ( ONLY IF DNS is configured )
+## 4. PROVISION HTTPS (ONLY IF DNS is configured)
-This section is separated as it is optional.
-If you have configured DNS you could provision https for the nginx server by issuing the following command:
+This section is separated, as it is optional.
+If you have configured DNS, you could provision https for the nginx server by issuing the following command:

     ./src/bash/qto/qto.sh -a provision-https